AinTEAsports/nclap/README.md

 `./program -abco=output_file` will be expanded as `./program -a -b -c -o=output_file`

-By default this option is off, letting you have short flags as long as you want (not too long, for example `-outputtoacertainfileaftercallingandthisflagisbecomingabittoolong` a tiny bit too long) but will not enable compacting short flags (for example `./program -abc` will stay `./program -abc`)
+By default this option is off, letting you have short flags as long as you want (not too long though, for example `-outputtoacertainfileaftercallingandthisflagisbecomingabittoolong` is a tiny bit too long) but will not enable compacting short flags (for example `./program -abc` will stay `./program -abc`)

 ---